Everyone Died: Hemorrhagic Smallpox

 Posted by on Feb 6, 2014

-• Susceptibility ran in families and may therefore be genetic.
+• Susceptibility ran in families and may be genetic

-• For unknown reasons, pregnant women were also at high risk.
+• Pregnant women were also at high risk

 Early Hemorrhagic Smallpox